Abigail’s Party (1977) dir. Mike Leigh

 w/ Nicholas Hope, Claire Benito, Ralph Cotterill, Carmel Johnson, Syd Brisbane, Audine Leith, Natalie Carr, James Ammitzboll

 Bad Boy Bubby is like a twisted version of Hal Ashby’s Being There (1979) with Bubby (Hope) a balding 35-year-old who’s never been allowed to leave his mom’s (Benito) grimy apartment, tricked by her into believing the air is toxic.
-So Bubby spends his time playing with cockroaches and torturing his cat.
+So Bubby spends his time playing with cockroaches and torturing his cat (so viewers be warned).
 After his long-lost father (Cotterill) arrives, he kills both parents.
 He can then don Mom’s gasmask to go outside.
 And so the story really begins.
 With the mental capacity of a child, however, he imitates rather than communicates, leading to all kinds of trouble as well as important new relationships.
 Recorded in an unconventional way, with microphones sewn into Hope’s hairpiece, we hear what he hears as he hears it.
 Bad Boy Bubby was nominated for six Australian Film Institute Awards, winning four (director, actor, screenplay, and editing).
 112 minutes.
 The DVD includes Confessor Caressor, a 20-minute mockumentary about a serial killer, starring Hope.
 Defying expectations, de Heer’s next feature film is The Quiet Room (1996) about a morbidly adult-like child who refuses to speak out loud.

 Bad Manners (1997)